For what?

 After successfully importing the configuration, you can enable the VPN tunnel.
 A successful connection will be indicated by a key stash in the Android system tray

-First you need to download and install the program TunSafe for Windows is the Wireguard client for Windows.
+First you need to download and install the program - this is a client Wireguard for Windows.

 5.2.1.
 Creating an import configuration file